Swan (1808 ship): Career

 Swan rediscovered Bouvet Island on 4 October, with Otter arriving some three days later.
 They recorded the island's position but were unable to land because of the ice.

 Swan returned to Gravesend on 14 August 1810 from Ascension Island.

 Some sources report that Swan made two more whaling voyages, one in 1811 under Captain John Shuttleworth, and one in 1812 under Captain William Randall, but this is incorrect.

 The Register of Shipping for 1811 showed Swan's master changing from J. Lindsay to Shuttleworth, her ownership from Enderbys to "Capt.", and her trade from London–Southern Fishery to London–"Gilota".

 Swan, Shuttleworth, master, arrived at Gravesend on 1 February 1811 from Gibraltar.
 She was listed among the transports that sailed from Gravesend on 13 March, bound for Lisbon.
 She was among the transports reported to have arrived at Lisbon between 23 March and 5 April.
 From Lisbon she sailed on to San Domingo via Madeira, where she arrived on 18 May.
 On 22 September she was at Portsmouth, and by 29 November she was back at Gravesend from Saint Domingo.
-On 6 December Swan, Shuttleworth, master, sailed for Oporto; on 25 December she arrived back at Gravesend from Oporto.
-On 27 April 1812 Swan, Shuttleworth, master, was back at Gravesend from Oporto.
+On 6 December Swan, Shuttleworth, master, sailed for Porto; on 25 December she arrived back at Gravesend from Porto.
+On 27 April 1812 Swan, Shuttleworth, master, was back at Gravesend from Porto.

 The Register of Shipping for 1813 showed Swan with W. Randall, master, W. Barnett, owner, and trade London–St Michael's.
 While sailing for Barnett Swan had various masters and sailed to such places as A Coruña, Fayal, Gothenburg, Malaga, Petersburg, Ribadeo, Rio de Janeiro, and Valencia.